-Recent advances in psychological, medical, and physiological research have led to a new way of thinking about health and illness.
-This conceptualises health and illness as the product of a combination of factors including biological characteristics such as genetic predisposition, behavioural factors such as lifestyle, stress, health beliefs, and social conditions such as cultural influences, family relationships, social support.
+Recent advances in psychological, medical, and physiological research have led to new ways of thinking about health and illness.
+This conceptualises health and illness as the product of a combination of factors.
+The research includes: biological characteristics such as genetic predisposition; behavioural factors such as lifestyle, stress, health beliefs; and social conditions such as cultural influences, family relationships and social support.

-- understanding the causes of health conditions, promotion and maintenance of health
+- understanding the causes of health conditions and the promotion and maintenance of health

-- the prevention, diagnosis, treatment and rehabilitation of physical and mental illness
+- the prevention, diagnosis, treatment and rehabilitation of physical illness

 - the study of psychological, social, emotional, and behavioural factors in physical and mental illness